 • fetal head injury.

-Factors that increase the risk of stroke in the fetus:
+Factors that increase the risk of fetal stroke:

 • initial weakness or pathology of the blood vessels of the fetus or maternal placenta;